 There’s an obvious danger relying on free software and services.
 The provider has no financial or contractual obligation to carry on delivering.
-Hardheaded commercial organisations like Google care little for any moral obligations.
+Hardheaded commercial organisations like Google care little for moral obligations.

 This applies to Gmail and all the Google Drive apps.
 It applies to the Chrome browser, Google+, YouTube and Google Maps.
-All of these services are free.
+All these services are free.
 Google could stop them all tomorrow if it wishes.

 As I wrote earlier: sometimes free is too high a price.